How to Register

 How to navigate Mission College's class search at schedule.missioncollege.edu.

-The regular deadline for students to select the pass/no pass (P/NP) grade option for eligible full-term courses is the 30% mark of the course.
+The regular deadline for students to select the pass/no pass (P/NP) grade option for eligible full-term courses is the last day of instruction of the course.
 Deadlines for short-term courses may vary.

 If a 'registered' student drops a class and a space becomes available, eligible waitlist students are e-mailed and texted .